zama-ai/concrete-ml/docs/getting-started/concepts.md

 ## Cryptography concepts

-Concrete ML and Concrete-Numpy are tools that hide away the details of the underlying cryptography scheme, called TFHE.
+Concrete ML and Concrete are tools that hide away the details of the underlying cryptography scheme, called TFHE.
 However, some cryptography concepts are still useful when using these two toolkits:

 1. **encryption/decryption:** These operations transform plaintext, i.e. human-readable information, into ciphertext, i.e. data that contains a form of the original plaintext that is unreadable by a human or computer without the proper key to decrypt it.
 Encryption takes plaintext and an encryption key and produces ciphertext, while decryption is the inverse operation.
 1. **encrypted inference:** FHE allows a third party to execute (i.e. run inference or predict) a machine learning model on encrypted data (a ciphertext).
 The result of the inference is also encrypted and can only be read by the person who receives the decryption key.